2018–19 snooker season: Players

 The Main Tour consists of 128 professional players for the 2018/2019 season.
 The top 64 players from the prize money rankings after the 2018 World Championship and the 34 players earning a two-year card the previous year (excluding Lyu Haotian, who already climbed into the top 64 of the world rankings following the first year of his two-year tour card) automatically qualified for the season.
 Next, eight places were allocated from the top 8 on the One Year Ranking List, who had not already qualified for the Main Tour.
-Another two players came from the EBSA Qualifying Tour Play-Offs, two players came from the CBSA China Tour and a further 12 places were available through the Q School (four Event 1 winners, four Event 2 winners, and four Event 3 winners).
+Another two players came from the EBSA Qualifying Tour Play-Offs, two players came from the CBSA China Tour and a further 12 places were available through the 2018 Q School, four from each of the three events.
 The six remaining entries on to the tour were allocated from the international amateur events.

 Due to the disputes between the IBSF and the WPBSA, the WPBSA decided that the winners of the tournaments organised by the IBSF or any continental confederations which were not affiliated to the World Snooker Federation would not be awarded tour cards.
 The only exception was the IBSF World Under-21 Snooker Championship, which had been concluded before the decision was made.